 I am wearing a fox fur vest purchased 3 years ago at STA on Madison Avenue.
 I love this vest.
-It is supremely warm and feather light, and I will have it long enough to pass down.
-Wearing real fur is something that I do; my reasoning goes like this: Real fur will not end up in landfill creating dangerous conditions that threaten many species, including OURS.
-The use of real fur verses man-made is complicated.
-No can disagree that it causes suffering for small animals and that is very sad, so I do not own much, but one should be aware that many, many faux-fur items, that generally do not look well after a few washings, are often tossed in the trash.
+It is supremely warm, featherlight, and I will have it long enough to pass down.
+Wearing real fur is something that I do and my reasoning goes like this: Real fur will not end up in landfill creating dangerous conditions that threaten many species, including OURS.
+The use of real fur versus man-made is complicated.
+No can disagree that it causes suffering for small animals and that is very sad, so I do not own much.
+But one should be aware that many, many faux-fur items, that generally do not look well after a few washing sessions are often tossed in the trash.
 What then?

 You wear it and then donate it maybe?
 Or maybe you throw it away?
-Many items that are donated actually end up in landfill.
-Real fur is generally used, and re-used and then re-purposed.
-It seldom goes to landfill, and when it does it degrades naturally.
+Many items that are donated actually end up in a landfill.
+Real fur is generally used and re-used and then re-purposed.
+It seldom goes to landfill and when it does it degrades naturally.

 Synthetic fur is often made of toxic chemicals, causing a not insignificant number of respiratory illness and cancers for the people who work in the factories, or near them.
-These garments often end up in land fills where they do not decompose, but leach toxins into the soil that causes more cancers and pollutes water supplies.
+These garments often end up in landfills where they do not decompose, but leach toxins into the soil that causes more cancers and pollutes water supplies.
 People suffer.
-These manufacturing sites are not all safe, the conditions are often not well monitored.
+These manufacturing sites are not all safe and the conditions are often not well-monitored.

 Pollution is rampant and pungent, toxic and dangerous.
 People die.

-You think you are doing the world a favor wearing “eco friendly” faux fur, but lets look at that.
-Likely this is a much more complicated issue that you realize.
-It is well past time for grown ups to discuss this is a balanced way.
-I wont throw paint on your vest, if you will kindly return the favor.
-Nor will I judge, as many, ( Most?) wearers of faux-fur eat meat and wear leather shoes.
+You think you are doing the world a favor wearing “eco-friendly” faux fur, but let’s look at that.
+Likely this is a much more complicated issue than you realize.
+It is well past time for grown-ups to discuss this is a balanced way.
+I won’t throw paint on your vest as long as you kindly return the favor.
+Nor will I judge, as many wearers of faux-fur eat meat and wear leather shoes.

-Be mindful of how your actions as a consumer affects the environment, and politics, too.
-I will buy things, not too often, made in China, but I will not buy directly from China.
-We have better oversight here, and the trade issues, well that is another matter, but not for this post or this blog.
+Be mindful of how your actions as a consumer affect the environment and politics, too.
+I will buy things–not too often–made in China, but I will not buy directly from China.
+We have better oversight here.
+And the trade issues, well that is another matter, but not for this post or this blog.

-Okay, sorry about the rant, it just came.
-Like most things we do, it is about moderation and judgement, and information too.
+Okay, sorry for the rant, it just came to me.
+Like most things we do, it is about moderation and judgment, and information too.
 In this shot, I am wearing a plaid sweater under my vest, and under that, a shirt the color of the sky when it is sunny.
 My denim flares feel like a throwback from my teenage years, 40 years ago.
-Gosh that was tough to type!
+Gosh, that was tough to type!

 My white barrel bag is vintage YSL, purchased second hand by my sister.
-I love having different shaped handbags.
+I love having differently shaped handbags.
 The shape of them can really change the proportions of an outfit.
-This day started out grey and then we were treated to some peach tones in the sky as it was setting, it was lovely.
+This day started out grey and then we were treated to some peach tones in the sky as it was setting.
+It was lovely.

-When we got to town in was so quiet.
-Nary a soul.
-I love the off season in the Hamptons!
+When we got to town it was so quiet and nary a soul was about.
+I love the off-season in the Hamptons!